isaac-sim/IsaacGymEnvs/README.md

 IsaacGymEnvs includes a framework for Domain Randomization to improve Sim-to-Real transfer of trained RL policies.
 You can read more about it [here](docs/domain_randomization.md).

-## Reproducability and Determinism
+## Reproducibility and Determinism

-If deterministic training of RL policies is important for your work, you may wish to review our [Reproducibility and Determinism Documentation](docs/reproducability.md).
+If deterministic training of RL policies is important for your work, you may wish to review our [Reproducibility and Determinism Documentation](docs/reproducibility.md).

 ## Troubleshooting